Gzh0821/pvzg_site/src/en/guide/mod/format.md

 > The following tutorial only works for versions `0.3.X`.

 > [!important]
-> In the tables, attributes in _italics_ are fields that are not recommended to be modified.
+> In the tables, properties in _italics_ are properties that you probably shouldn't modify.
 Modifying them may cause the game to crash or bug out.

 <ins class="adsbygoogle"
      style="display:block"